Last updated on July 2nd, 2019 at 11:54 am

 3. Quick Sprout from Neil Patel

 Neil Patel is another giant in the “blogging about blogging” industry.
-Neil blogs on Quick Sprout about 1 – 2 times per week about growing your blog.
+Neil blogs on Quick Sprout about one to two times per week about growing your blog.
 His articles are evidence-based and well written.
 He’s welcome in my inbox any day.

 There is so much information out there to help you start and grow your blog.
 But sometimes it’s too much!